Ub-2406/Portfolio2026/docs/index.md

 Every system layout, requirement matrix, and data schema within this repository is treated as a software component—engineered for absolute structural integrity, clear information velocity, and reliable deployment.

-The core stack utilized to design, build, and maintain these architectural pillars consists of:
+The core stack utilized to design, build, and maintain these architectural documents consists of:

 * **Development Workspace:** VS Code & Drawio
 * **Authoring Language:** Standard Markdown Syntax